-In what is believed to be the first decision of its kind, members of the Cybersecurity team at Stewarts, led by partner Marc Jones, have obtained an asset preservation order (APO) over Bitcoin worth more than £1m stolen by fraudsters.
+In one of the most significant High Court decisions to date concerning crypotocurrencies, members of the Cybersecurity team at Stewarts, led by partner Marc Jones, obtained an asset preservation order (APO) over Bitcoin worth more than £1m stolen by fraudsters, which were then successfully recovered for our client.
 In making the APO, the court had to consider the most important unresolved legal issue about Bitcoin: is Bitcoin legal property (as opposed to mere data or information) and, if so, what kind of property is it?

 The answer to the question of whether Bitcoin is legal property is of fundamental importance not just for Bitcoin but for all cryptocurrencies and other digital assets recorded on a distributed ledger.
 It will affect not only the ability of victims of fraud to secure stolen cryptocurrencies but a wide variety of other commercial issues, especially how insolvency practitioners and executors of estates should deal with cryptocurrencies.
 Marc Jones reviews his client’s case here.